Open Accessibility Menu

 Content warning: This post includes content about suicide.

 "In May of 2022, I found my daughter deceased in her apartment.
 She was only 24 years old, my best friend and my only daughter.
 Her death was very unexpected, and the cause of death was determined natural causes.
 As a caregiver and a mother, i felt like I failed her, and I was lost beyond words.
 I just wanted to see her smiling face and her beautiful eyes one more time.
 I wanted to be with her.
 At that point I wanted to end my life.
 I envisioned the whole scenario.
 But then I thought that it wouldn’t be fair to my two sons or my two granddaughters.
 They need me as well.
 In June of 2022, I sought out grief counseling and medication for my reactive depression and PTSD.
 As of September 2023, I continue with grief counseling and medication.
-It’s been 16 months since I lost my daughter and it feels like it was just yesterday.
+It’s been 16 months since I lost my daughter, and it feels like it was just yesterday.
 My sons are very supportive."

 Content warning: This post includes content about suicide ideation and self-harm.

-"I am in my second Marriage .
-In my first marriage, I got married at the age of 16 and had my first Child at 18 .In my first pregnancy, my husband would always hit me and accused me of messing around with other men he moved me to different places so my family could not find me.
+"I am in my second marriage.
+In my first marriage, I got married at the age of 16 and had my first Child at 18.
+In my first pregnancy, my husband would always hit me and accused me of messing around with other men he moved me to different places so my family could not find me.
 I got into drugs and even tried killing my self.
 That was the lowest time in my life and at that time I don't know what had come over that at that time I thought of my 2 children they were the most important part of my life , this was the change in my life quit doing wrong things that when I got beat up more and more I finally had enough and left him and went back to school an got my GED and started going to collage to better my self with the help of my family .
-Right now i am married again an very happy .
-I decided I needed to give back and help people so I became a CNA an now help the patients here at Covenant Hospital I pray for them and talk to them make them laugh this is my story."
+Right now, i am married again and very happy.
+I decided I needed to give back and help people, so I became a CNA an now help the patients here at Covenant Hospital I pray for them and talk to them make them laugh this is my story."

 Content warning: This post includes content about suicide ideation and self-harm.

 As a believer, I was under the impression I had to rely on only God for healing.
 For many years, I struggled with PTSD, depression and anxiety.
 Don’t get me wrong, the Lord helped me in many beautiful ways.
-He helped me realize there is his part and then there’s my part he open the door and I am so grateful to have taken it.
+He helped me realize there is his part and then there’s my part he opens the door, and I am so grateful to have taken it.
 I started therapy and medication which has changed my life.
 My husband and kids are all now in therapy as well.
 The Lord has brought a sense of security and serenity as we are managing our mental health.
 I encourage anyone going through any type of challenge to seek comfort in Him, and also take advantage of all the support systems around us.
 You are valuable and I encourage you to join me in this battle.

 Content warning: This post discusses a mental health crisis situation.

-"My mental well-being was compromised for several years and I never cared to find help (I was also struggling financially).
+"My mental well-being was compromised for several years, and I never cared to find help (I was also struggling financially).
 I finally started working and with my benefits, I have started going to therapy and putting in the work to improve my mental and emotional health.
 I hope everyone knows that they are loved and cared for, and that your mental well-being is the most important thing, and you should take it seriously.
 Please reach out to your support system and/or community if you ever feel lost.
 Therapy is the best type of mental health self-care; you do not have to wait until "there is something wrong" with your life in order to start it.
 Therapy can be used as a preventive measure."

 Content warning: This post discusses a mental health crisis situation.